 Councillors

 Community Councillors are elected volunteers.
 Elections take place approximately every four years (dependent on local elections) where people are nominated to stand as new Community Councillors.
 If there are more nominations than places on the Community Council, a postal ballot takes place.
-The next Community Council elections will take place in 2023.

 The Community Council meets on the first Wednesday of each month, currently via Zoom.
 If you wish to attend please email the Secretary: cvdcc.sec@gmail.com